 Many patients are surprised to learn that root canal therapy is an exceedingly common dental service.
 In fact, studies indicate that dentistry professionals perform over 15 million root canals every year.
 They are similarly impressed when they realize just how much the root canal procedure has evolved since the olden days.
 The modern treatment is both fast and pain-free!
-Schedule a consultation with a root canal specialist by contacting us online or calling our offices in Mechanicsville (804.559.3636) or Short Pump, VA (804.506.3636) and discover how our root canal dentist can help relieve your pain!
+Schedule a consultation with a root canal specialist by contacting us online or calling our offices in Mechanicsville (804.559.3636), Short Pump (804.506.3636), or Midlothian (804.838.3636) and discover how our root canal dentist can help relieve your pain!

 What Is a Root Canal?

 A root canal (or endodontic treatment) removes bacteria from an infected root canal and prevents any potential reinfection of the tooth.
 This will relieve any pain and restore your dental health.
 When a tooth is at risk due to damage or disease, a root canal is often preferable because it can save the natural tooth and forego the need for an artificial replacement.

 Your tooth is a sensory organ comprised of several layers.
 The outermost white layer, the part that is visible to the naked eye, is called enamel.
 Under the enamel is a secondary layer, dentin.
 Dentin is a hard, porous tissue that constitutes that largest portion of the tooth.
 Beneath the dentin, tooth pulp is a soft tissue that holds connective tissue, blood vessels and nerves.
 The pulp stretches from up by the tooth’s crown all the way down to connect it to the surrounding oral tissue.